 Yes.
 Mail Services will be open Monday through Friday as outlined below:

-- 10 a.m. – noon — mailroom is open to campus personnel for mail pickup/drop-off
+- 10 a.m. – noon — mailroom is open to campus personnel for mail pickup/drop-off.
+Masks are required when picking up or dropping off mail.

 - 9:30 – 10 a.m. — delivery/pickup of parcels to/from the Library